-Uber Woos GrubHub, In A Move Lawmaker Calls 'Pandemic Profiteering'
+Uber Woos Grubhub, In A Move Lawmaker Calls 'Pandemic Profiteering'

 White predicts food-delivery apps will remain popular even after the economy gets moving again.

 In March — the most recent month for which data is available — DoorDash was the most popular meal-delivery service, with some 42% of all U.S. sales in the category, according to analytics firm Second Measure.
-It was trailed by GrubHub with 28% and Uber Eats, which accounted for 20% of all food delivery sales.
+It was trailed by Grubhub with 28% and Uber Eats with 20%.

-Uber CEO Dara Khosrowshahi told investors during an earnings call last week that as its ride-hailing business has nosedived, enlisting drivers to deliver food to doorsteps may become a larger part of the company's future.
+Uber CEO Dara Khosrowshahi told investors during an earnings call last week that as its ride-hailing business has nose-dived, enlisting drivers to deliver food to doorsteps may become a larger part of the company's future.

 "The big opportunity we thought Eats was just got bigger," Khosrowshahi said.